 Visit the church at 8445 Rainier Ave S, Seattle, WA 98118

 In the Central District, just up from the church, is Jimi Hendrix Park.
-While not much is there now, the park is in phase one (of two) of a multi-million dollar renovation—meaning there is a whole lot more there than there used to be, and whole lot more to come.
-When I visited in September 2016 the park was still under construction and surrounded by chain link fence.
+While not much is there now, the park is in phase one (of two) of a multi-million dollar renovation.

 The main Hendrix attraction in Seattle is his statue on Broadway in Capitol Hill.

-Originally commissioned by AEI Music in 1996, the statue was created by a local artist Daryl Smith whose shop was based in the Fremont neighborhood.
+AEI Music tapped local artist Daryl Smith whose shop was based in the Fremont neighborhood.

-Hendrix’s pose is one pictured in a famous photograph from the Monterey Pop Festival in 1967 where he famously lit his guitar on fire.
-Hendrix was left-handed, but played a right-handed guitar strung backwards, a detail the artist got right.
+Hendrix’s pose is from the 1967 Monterey Pop Festival where he famously lit his guitar on fire.
+Hendrix was left-handed, but played a right-handed guitar strung backwards.
+A detail the artist got right.

-Bronze Jimi still attracts fans 20 years after first being placed here.
+Bronze Jimi still attracting fans 20 years later.

 Visit the statue at 1604 Broadway, Seattle, WA 98122

-If you’re looking for a few more ways to get your Jimi fix, visit the Experience Music Project (known as the EMP).
+If you’re looking for a few more ways to get your Jimi fix, visit MoPOP (formerly the EMP).
 Also, you could visit Garfield High School, where Jimi was expelled for poor grades and spotty attendance.
 Other notable alumni from Garfield are Quincy Jones, Bruce Lee and Macklemore.